nathanmoles/konane-ai/README.txt

-Play Konanae vs AI algorithm
+Play Konanae vs AI that uses a minimax algorithm (with optional alphabeta pruning).

 RUN INSTRUCTION:
 - go into the prject directory in terminal